Best mobile plans for kids and teens

 To choose the best long-expiry prepaid mobile plan for kids and teens, we looked at 365-day plans in our database from Finder partners that cost $150 or less.
 Of the plans that met our criteria, we then ranked them by our value score and went with the highest-ranking plan.

-Find the best mobile plan for your kids
+How do I find the best mobile plan for my kid?

 We understand that staying connected with your kids wherever they are is a top priority.